heptarch/heptarch.github.io/drafts/demon.md

 ɰ..
 The waters of Aberdeen Quay are stilled—the Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
-Ellen looks up, and Rev. Dewar is beside her.
+Ellen looks up, and Rev. Dewar, holding her hand, out to the infinite sea.

 <i>Child, what should you like to do?</i>